University of Colorado Boulder: Boulder Freeride

 Boulder Freeride is the ski and snowboard club at the University of Colorado Boulder.
-It was started in 1933, and has thrived as the largest student-run, nonprofit organization on CU's campus.
-It is not only the largest ski club on campus but is the largest ski club in the United States.
-It was designed to promote skiing, and later, snowboarding at the University of Colorado Boulder campus.
+It was started in 1933.
 Boulder Freeride is active year-round.
-Fall activities include a camping trip, BBQs, popular ski and snowboard movie premieres, and one of the year's biggest events, Welcome Freeriders.

 Boulder Freeride organizes a number of ski trips each year.
-Past trips have included a Thanksgiving trip to Steamboat Springs, Colorado, an annual trip to Aspen, Colorado to see the X Games, spring break trips to Innsbruck, Austria, Whistler, BC and Chamonix, France, and summer surf trips to South America.
+Past trips have included Jackson, WY, Innsbruck, Austria, Whistler, BC and Chamonix, France.

 CU Cycling Club

 Founded in 1983 by Jim Castagneri, the cycling team was taken to the national championships in 1987 by 1992 Olympian John Stenner.
 The CU cycling team frequently ranks in the top five USA Cycling Collegiate teams in both road cycling and mountain biking disciplines.
 They have won the national championship on several occasions, including 2005, when they won in both disciplines.
 Many members of the club have gone on into professional cycling, including Sepp Kuss and Tyler Hamilton.

-The team is open to any student who pays annual dues and meets a minimum amount of credits during the semester.
+A founding club member of the Rocky Mountain Collegiate Cycling Conference, the team is open to any student who pays annual dues and meets a minimum amount of credits during the semester.
 The members include nearly every different type of cyclist, from BMX riders, trials, and bicycle commuters to elite amateur or part-time professional road and mountain riders.
 Specifically, to qualify for road or mountain nationals, a rider must have enough high race results to upgrade to "A" category in the USA Cycling rankings.
 A number of "A" riders will be chosen by the coaches to represent CU at the National Championships.
 The number of riders the team is allowed to send is based on how well the team did overall during the season.